 No specific reactions have been described.

-We recommend bringing a driver with you if you’re scheduled for an ankle or foot injection.
-Otherwise, most people can drive afterwards.
-Nonetheless, we ask all patients to remain in the clinic waiting room for a minimum of 15 minutes afterwards to observe for any adverse reactions to the medication.
+For most injections, people can drive afterwards.
+Nonetheless, bringing a driver is always a good idea just in case.
+We also all patients to remain in the clinic waiting room for a minimum of 15 minutes afterwards to observe for any adverse reactions.

 This depends on the type of sport and intensity, but we generally recommend taking it easy for 2 days as post-injection flares may occur.
 Overall, please be mindful with anything you do and listen to your body.